Laura Plantation: Architecture

+The remaining plantation complex consists of the "big house" with several outbuildings, including four original slave cabins, and a maison de reprise (a second house, or mother-in-law cottage).
+The existence of the slave quarters, where farm workers continued to live until 1977, contributes to the historic significance of the complex.
+Because of its importance, it has been listed on the U.S. National Register of Historic Places.
+The complex is used to interpret history and for heritage tourism.

 History

+Background

 In the early 1700s, a large Acolapissa village called Tabiscanja, meaning "long river view," was located on high ground above the Mississippi River in this area.
 In 1785, Acadian refugees settled on the site.